In Loving Memory

 “Saying goodbye is never easy.
 Zoe has been with us for over 14 years.
 She is family.
 Rest easy our Zoe.” – Andrew C.

-A memorial to a female Beagle mix
+A female Beagle-Lab mix

 Remembering Miley.